FRINXrepo/docs-public/_posts/2017-01-03-netconf-clustering.md

 published: true
 post_date: 2017-01-03 12:13:47
 ---
 Follow the steps below in order to configure NETCONF.
 Note that it doesn't matter whether you are running on a single node or a cluster - the steps are the same.
-If you are running a cluster then simply enter these commands on one of the cluster nodes and that node will pass the information to the other nodes.
+If you are running a cluster then simply enter these commands on ogene of the cluster nodes and that node will pass the information to the other nodes.

 **Netconf mount**
 Before we can add the NETCONF device we must configure a set of parameters (via the command line).
 Enter the following commands in a terminal, using the values that are relevant for your particular case.